dimamohamad/project-1/README.md

 # project-1
 portfolio website
-portfolio website contain informatin about me by using html and css
+portfolio website contain information about me by using html and css